 Opinions expressed by Entrepreneur contributors are their own.

-Seventy-nine zettabytes of was “…created, captured, copied and consumed” in 2021 alone, according to Statista.
+Seventy-nine zettabytes of data was “…created, captured, copied and consumed” in 2021 alone, according to Statista.
 (In case you’re wondering, a zettabyte has 21 zeros after it, and is roughly the amount of data in 30 billion ultra-high-definition movies.)
 That’s a staggering amount of information people and companies are kicking off, and an incredible scope of opportunity for businesses.
 The trouble is, as companies lock down their data for security reasons, much of the insight it can provide is being locked up, too.

-The simple truth is that most companies are sitting on a goldmine of information — it’s just too hard to use, because leaders have seen thefines andheadlines associated with breaches, and don’t want to take any risks.
+The simple truth is that most companies are sitting on a goldmine of information — it’s just too hard to use, because business leaders have seen thefines andheadlines associated with breaches, and don’t want to take any risks.
 And that’s a real missed opportunity.

 As companies add layer after layer of security, it’s harder and harder to wrangle that data and make it anything more than a cost center to secure.
-Data-sharing agreements are getting more and more convoluted, due diligence is getting more complicated and difficult to complete and technical assessments are both more expensive and taking longer.
+Data-sharing agreements are getting more and more convoluted, due diligence is getting more complicated and difficult to complete and technical risk assessments are both more expensive and taking longer.
 You need more people involved and/or have to pay outsiders for audits.
 Finally, access logistics are becoming harder and audits more frequent and disruptive.

 Today’s security tools make risk more manageable, but what we really need is data agility — having protections in place, but also having the tools to make information easy to use, as well as an understanding of how to best put it to work.